Home > CPU > CPU Buyer's Guide

 In CPU-z, the Core i5 scored 830 points in single-core benchmarks and 9,846 in multi-core benchmarks, whilst in Cinebench, the i5 managed to get a single-core score of 1,992 and a multi-core score of 24,024.
 Gaming performance was nothing to shake a stick at either, with the 13th-gen mid-range keeping up with even the latest market options.

-All those extra cores and threads over the competing Ryzen 5 7600X, 6-core and 12 threads is why this chipset makes the cut. and the latter doesn’t.
+All those extra cores and threads over the competing Ryzen 5 7600X, 6-core and 12 threads are why this chipset makes the cut. and the latter doesn't.
 Having that extra overhead is going to help with rendering times and encoding for streaming and VOD content.
-At a touch over the $330 mark, that’s a hard act to follow.
+At a touch over the $330 mark, that's a hard act to follow.

-Best overkill CPU for video editing
+Best older Gen CPU for video editing

 • 9950X in plastic on table